industrial-edge/notifier-api/docs/Installation.md

 ## Configure PLC connection

-To read data from the PLC and provide the data, use the S7 Connector to establish a connection to the PLC (e.g. via OPC UA or S7).
+To read data from the PLC and provide the data, use the OPC UA Connector to establish a connection to the PLC (e.g. via OPC UA or OPC UA).
 Create two tags for faulty and produced value.

 ![s7_connector](/docs/graphics/s7_connector.png)

-The S7 Connector sends the data to the Databus, from where the app collects the data for the KPI calculation.
+The OPC UA Connector sends the data to the Databus, from where the app collects the data for the KPI calculation.
 Therefore you need to create a suitable Databus topic.

 ![databus](/docs/graphics/databus.png)